When writing essays or assignments, you must acknowledge and cite your sources of information – this is known as referencing.

-The Academic Referencing Tool (ART) provides detailed examples of the four referencing styles; AGLC3 (Law), APA 6, Footnoting and Harvard that have been endorsed for undergraduate students by La Trobe University.
+Our Academic Referencing Tool (ART) provides detailed examples of the four referencing styles used at La Trobe:

 Academic Referencing Tool feedback

-The Library is committed to providing the most accurate information possible.
-If you come across any inconsistencies with the referencing examples in ART, send your feedback to email@example.com.
+We're committed to providing the most accurate information possible.
+If you see any inconsistencies with the referencing examples in ART, send your feedback to email@example.com.

 - store bibliographic records (e.g. details of books, chapters, journal articles, websites, conference papers, theses, reports, etc.)

-- automatically generate citations and bibliographies in specific styles (e.g. AGLC, APA 6, Footnote, Harvard) in Word documents.
+- automatically generate citations and bibliographies in specific styles (e.g. AGLC4, APA 7, APA 6, Footnote, Harvard) in Word documents

 - search and retrieve bibliographic records from library catalogues and journal indexing databases.